How to Recover Data From a Corrupted Hard Disk?

 Follow these below steps to run the SFC scan and get back your data from the corrupted hard disk drive:

-• On the fourth attempt, let your system load completely.
-This will open the "Choose an option" screen.
+• Let the System Load on the Fourth Attempt: On the fourth attempt, allow your system to boot normally.
+This will open the “Choose an option” screen.

-• Before running the SFC Scan, type the command DISM.exe /Online /Cleanup-image /Restorehealth and press Enter.
-This step is applicable to Windows 11, 10, 8.1, or 8.
+• Run the DISM Command: type DISM.exe /Online /Cleanup-image /Restorehealth and press Enter.

-• Now, type SFC /scannow and press Enter.
+• Run the SFC: After the DISM process completes, type SFC /scannow and press Enter.

 run-system-file-checker-sfs-scannow